Breast reduction

 - cosmetic problems

-You should be able to go home the next day.
+You should be able to go home the same day or the day after.

-You should be able to return to work after a week, depending on your type of work.
+You should be able to return to work after a few weeks.
+It can take 3 to 6 months to get back to your normal energy levels.

 Regular exercise should help you to return to normal activities as soon as possible.
-Before you start exercising, ask the healthcare team or your GP for advice.
+Before you start exercising, ask the breast-care team or your GP for advice.

-The results of a breast reduction improve gradually over time.
+Breast cancer reduction surgery scars improve gradually over time.
 Your breasts should become softer and more natural, and the scars should fade.
+The combination of cancer surgery, radiotherapy and a breast reduction may mean you develop some asymmetry over time.

 Summary

-A breast reduction is an operation to make your breasts smaller.
+A breast reduction is a procedure to maintain a natural shape of your breasts and improve symmetry with breast cancer surgery.
 You should consider the options carefully and have realistic expectations about the results.

 IMPORTANT INFORMATIONThe operation and treatment information on this page is published under license by Healthdirect Australia from EIDO Healthcare Australia and is protected by copyright laws.
 Other than for your personal, non-commercial use, you may not copy, print out, download or otherwise reproduce any of the information.
 The information should not replace advice that your relevant health professional would give you.
 Medical Illustration Copyright © Medical-Artist.com.